Project 3: The Hang - Attaching to a Running Process

 6.2 Critical Test Cases

-1. Attach succeeds: LLDB stops the process.
+1. LLDB attaches and stops process.

 7. Common Pitfalls & Debugging